devmentorlive/cb4b0e0e/README.md

 For me a mix of functional and object oriented is usually my favorite approach, and when the two constradict, instead of compliment each other, I side on the functional approach.

 This repository contains the code that I based an episode of DevmentorLive on.
-You can find the episode at: [UNPUBLISHED; WILL UPDATE WHEN IT IS]
+You can find the episode at: [YouTube](https://www.youtube.com/watch?v=-1A7BEX5SCo&t=1s)

-## Gte Live, Affordable JavaScript Mentorship
+## Get Live, Affordable JavaScript Mentorship

 _Learn from an expert in a fun, friendly, and affordable method._